noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - entities within a block `{}` or `indentation in scala 3` are only visible from within the block
   - ^ and shadow entities of the same names outside the block
 - semi colons only required to separate two statmeents on a single line

-### gotchas

-- todo: move this entire section into a code block
 - indentation is important (think python)
 - compiler evalutes type annotations at compile time, to guard against some kinds of errors at run-time
   - except in worksheets, as there is no distinction between compile & runtime
 - vals vs defs
   - vals are always evaluated once, and the result is reused each time their name is used
   - the body of defs are evaluated each time the def is invoked, if its never invoked then never evaluated
     - thus one reason to prefer defs over vals is to delay the evlaution of a computation until the point in a progran where its effectively needed
-  - companion objects: sealed traits and objects can have the same name
-    - it refers to the object when its used on the right-hand side of a definition, or when it is passed as an argument to an operation
-    - it refers to the sealed trait (the type) when it is used in a type annotation
-    - check the syntax file for mimicking enums in scala 2
-  - dont forget about the special `apply` `unapply` and `toString` definition
-    - any entity with an `apply` definition can be invoked like a `fn()`
-    - any entity with an `unapply` definition can be destructured
-    - any entity with an `toString` definition can be printed
 - several standard library definitions have context parameters (e.g anything that relies on Ordering, like List(...).min, or sort fns)
   - each can be modified by defining given instance before invocation

 ```scala